balvig/bricks/docker/README.md

 - Use the server name `mqtt` when declaring an MQTT broker in Node-RED.
 - Use the host's ip address when configuring `BRICKS_MQTT_HOST` on the gateway brick.

-### Data

-Node-RED's data is bind mounted to the `data/` local directory, so that flows and configuration are persisted when the Docker containers are shut down.
-After running once, you will find the following files:

--  `data/settings.js`: Node-RED's settings file, that could be checked in if there are settings changes that need to be persisted
-- `data/flows.json`: an export of all the flows defined in Node-RED
-- `data/flows_cred.json`

 ### SQLite